RRB ALP Syllabus 2026 & Exam Pattern: Detailed Guide for CBT 1, CBT 2, and CBAT

 RRB ALP CBAT [Psycho Test]

-The RRB ALP CBAT (Computer-Based Aptitude Test) evaluates your mental aptitude, psychometric profile, and decision-making capabilities.
-This qualifying-only test involves no negative marking and requires a minimum score of 42 marks across five specific aptitude batteries.
+The RRB ALP CBAT (Computer-Based Aptitude Test) is designed to evaluate your mental acuity, psychometric profile, and decision-making capabilities.
+This qualifying test features no negative marking and requires a minimum score of 42 marks in each of the 5 sub-tests to pass.

 1. Memory Test - This segment tests the candidate's ability to remember and recall specific details accurately.